Rational Partners

 In an investment landscape where organic growth is harder and multiple expansion is no longer doing the heavy lifting, investors need more detailed insights to build conviction.
 For many mid-sized businesses, performance is shaped by the behaviour of individual customers rather than broad market dynamics.

-This resonates strongly with our work.
-When we audit technology functions, we always examine how product decisions are informed by actual customer evidence versus internal assumption.
-Weak product processes — often diffused across multiple C-suite executives and driven by sales hearsay rather than structured research — remain one of the most common challenges we identify in mid-market companies.
+The same pattern shows up in technology functions.
+Product decisions in mid-market companies are frequently informed by internal assumption rather than actual customer evidence.
+Weak product processes — diffused across multiple C-suite executives and driven by sales hearsay rather than structured research — remain one of the most common challenges uncovered during technology audits.

 Financial Diligence Is Recalibrating for a Different Market